Wind turbines and solar panels on a grassy field

 Illinois can power its future together.

 We use energy every day to power our homes and businesses and stay connected with the world around us.
-How we produce and use that energy is changing.

 Illinois, like much of the country, is undergoing an energy transition.
-Wind, solar, geothermal and other renewable energy sources are becoming more affordable and reliable.
+Wind, solar, geothermal, and other renewable energy sources are becoming more affordable and reliable.
 This transition is opening new opportunities for households, farms, and local communities to take a more active role in how their energy is sourced and managed.

 Renewable energy helps reduce our greenhouse gas emissions and mitigate the impacts of climate change, while increasing local energy independence and long-term energy affordability.
 A mix of energy sources is needed for a strong, reliable grid.